JiveyGuy/PySQL/README.md

 </p>

 # PySQL
-A python program made with CustomTkInter for the USDA-FIA so that state.db files can have sql command ran on them.
+A python program made with CustomTkInter for the USDA-FIA so that state.db files can have sql commands ran on them.

 ## Installation
 COMING SOON